Tony Mafia

-Tony Mafia (August 4, 1931 – May 10, 1999) was an American-Belgian painter, sculptor, and singer-songwriter.
-Known for his defigurative, expressionist work across media, he exhibited widely throughout Europe and the United States between the 1960s and 1980s.
+Tony Mafia (August 4, 1931 – May 10, 1999) was a Native American painter, sculptor, political muralist, singer-songwriter and cultural connector of the 1960s Los Angeles counterculture.
+Known for his defigurative, expressionist work across media, he exhibited widely throughout Europe and the United States between the 1960s and 1990s.
 His international lifestyle and Cherokee heritage influenced a distinct visual style that drew from both southwest American and European Symbolism (movement) traditions.

 Early life

 Tony Mafia was born in Chicago, Illinois in on 4 August 1931.
 According to a 1999 obituary in the Los Angeles Times, he was awarded a scholarship to the Art Institute of Chicago at the age of eight.

 He also gained early recognition as a flamenco performer, as reported in a 1963 article in The Desert Sun.
 He left home as a teenager and supported himself through painting, music, theater, and occasional film roles.
 He lived and worked in France, Belgium, the Netherlands, Denmark, Mexico, and the United States.